AsteriskAmpersand/Mod3-MHW-Importer/README.md

 # Mod3-MHW-Importer
 Blender Mod3 Import-Exporter for Monster Hunter World

+# Documentation
+Documentation on functionality can be found on https://github.com/Ezekial711/MonsterHunterWorldModding/wiki/Asterisk's-Plugin-Features.
+Additionaly under Asterisk's Plugin Notes are notes on the format that are not explained on the research template and cover advanced functionality.

 # Installation
 As any other blender plugin.
 Download the zip of the project.
 Create a folder in your blender addon folder and drag the files in the zip there.